“You ready to go kayaking?” I said to my high school friend, Paul, early morning in June 1992.

 “Uh, David, your dad just died,” Paul said.

-For weeks I kept a feather from my crow Jack underneath my pillow and would smell it each night.
-The feather still smelt like him, a mix of chalk and honey.
+After my crow Jack died, I kept a feather of his underneath my pillow.
+Each night I would smell it before falling asleep hoping to share a dream with him.
+Even after a month, the feather still smelt like him, a mix of chalk and honey.

 Our goat Buttercup-Kate fell sick after eating poisonous yew tree leaves.
 I lay next to her in her little shelter until she passed away.
 Why didn’t we know yew was toxic for her?
 Why did she eat it?
 Popples, a mottled, dark brown cat had been missing for weeks.
 I found her in our attic, her body writhing with maggots.
 I cried, guilty that I hadn’t checked the attic sooner.

 I grieved the death of a pet over and over, yet I never found mourning any easier.
 But when my mum told me that my dad had died from a heart attack while he was working away in Germany, I felt nothing.

 Instead, Paul and I hoisted our kayak on our shoulders, hiked across the fields and down a tractor path to the River Tweed.